Satvik-Patil17/amzon-clone/README.md

 # amzon-clone
 This is my first clone website.
 Using HTML and CSS.
+Author- Satvik Patil